OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/web-app-targets/index.md

 ---
-title: Azure Web App Targets
+title: Azure Web App targets
 description: Azure Web App deployment targets allow you to reference existing Web Apps in your Azure subscription, that you can then reference by role during deployments.
 position: 20
 ---